Home Research Blog CV Certificates

 November 2024: Random Discrete Dopants in RTDs for PUFs

-My first paper, "Analysis of Random Discrete Dopants Embedded Nanowire Resonant Tunnelling Diodes for Generation of Physically Unclonable Functions", was published today!
-I studied the impact of Random Discrete Dopants (RDDs) on RTD, and showed that the resulting variation in IV characteristics allows the encoding of information.
-Hence, multiple RDD doped RDDs can form PUFs which uniquely identify devices they are placed on.
+I studied the impact of Random Discrete Dopants (RDDs) on Resonant Tunneling Diodes (RTDs), and showed that the resulting variation in IV characteristics allows the encoding of information.
+Hence, multiple RDD doped RDDs can form Physical Unclonable Functions (PUFs) which uniquely identify devices they are placed on.

 May 2024: EuroSOI-ULIS 2024